Skip to main content

 Governor's Teaching Fellows

-The Governor's Teaching Fellows Program was established by Zell Miller, governor of Georgia, 1991-1999, to provide Georgia's higher education faculty with expanded opportunities for developing important teaching skills.
-The program is offered through the Institute of Higher Education at the University of Georgia.
+The Governor's Teaching Fellows Program was established by Zell Miller, the Governor of Georgia, 1991-1999, to provide Georgia's higher education faculty with expanded opportunities for developing important teaching skills and innovative pedagogies.
+The program is offered through the Louise McBee Institute of Higher Education at the University of Georgia.

 Apply Now